adobe/buildrunner/README.rst

         # Buildrunner will attempt to pull these images from the remote registry.
         # If the pull is unsuccessful, buildrunner will still pass in the image name
         # into --cache-from, allowing a cache check in the host machine cache
+        # NOTE: Does not work for multi-platform builds
         cache_from:
           - my-images/image:PR-123
           - my-images/image:latest